Peterson Ks 10, McCann homers as Mets beat Phils again, 5-1 - WHIZ News

 TRAINER’S ROOM

-Phillies: RHP Archie Bradley (oblique) is expected to miss three to four weeks with a Grade 1 strain, per Girardi.
+Phillies: RHP Archie Bradley (oblique) is expected to miss three to four weeks with a Grade 1 strain, Girardi said.

-Mets: RHP Dellin Betances (right shoulder) is with the club and receiving treatment.
-The four-time All-Star reliever still has minor soreness but is progressing well, said manager Luis Rojas.
+Mets: RHP Dellin Betances (right shoulder) is receiving treatment.
+The four-time All-Star reliever still has minor soreness but is progressing well, Rojas said.
 Betances is expected to remain in New York during the upcoming road trip. … 3B J.D.
 Davis (bruised left hand) participated in outdoor batting practice Tuesday and was able to take full swings.

 UP NEXT

-Phillies: RHP Zach Eflin (0-0, 3.46 ERA) is set to start the series finale Thursday afternoon.
+Phillies: RHP Zach Eflin (0-0, 3.46 ERA) starts the series finale Thursday afternoon.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports